-01: Capture Input Mode (Unavailable for BA45F5542-2)
+01: Capture Input Mode

 10: PWM Output Mode or Single Pulse Output Mode

 11: Timer/Counter Mode

 These bits setup the required operating mode for the STM.
 To ensure reliable operation the STM should be switched off before any changes are made to the STM1 and STM0 bits.
 In the Timer/Counter Mode, the STM output pin state is undefined.